AviatrixSystems/Controller-HA-for-AWS/README.md

 * Existing controller's VPC should have one or more public subnets, preferrably in different AZs for HA across AZ.
 * Existing controller version should be >= 3.4. if not, upgrade your controller to the latest
 * Existing controller must have backup and restore enabled
+* S3 bucket(s) to host the Lambda script and for the backup restore functionality

 ### Step by step Procedure: